The main assets for project finance in Japan are power plants and public infrastructure.

-The GCCC provides that if the contractor discovers any obstructions to the construction work at the site, the contractor shall immediately notify the administrative architect of this in writing (Article 16, GCCC).
+The GCCC provides that if a contractor discovers any obstructions to construction work at a site, the contractor shall immediately notify the administrative architect in writing (Article 16, GCCC).
 It also provides that if it is necessary to vary the scope of work, the additional amount shall be agreed by the employer, the administrative architect and the contractor, through consultation.

-Unless parties use such major contract forms, the contractor may have to bear the risk of unforeseen ground conditions.
-In a fixed-price contract, the court found that the contractor may not claim any additional costs, unless the court finds the situation to be extraordinarily unfair (Tokyo High Court, judgment of 29 March 1984, 1115 Hanrei Jiho 99).
-The court considered some factors in order to determine whether or not they were unfair, such as whether the conditions were unforeseeable to the parties and whether the conditions were not attributable to the contractor.
+Unless the parties use these types of major contract forms, a contractor may have to bear the risk of unforeseen ground conditions.
+In a fixed-price contract, Tokyo High Court found that the contractor may not claim any additional costs, unless a court finds the situation to be extraordinarily unfair (Tokyo High Court, judgment of 29 March 1984, 1115 Hanrei Jiho 99).
+The Court considered certain factors to determine whether or not they were unfair, such as whether the conditions were not foreseeable by the parties and whether the conditions were not attributable to the contractor.
 It ultimately found that the conditions in question were foreseeable.

-As a traditional civil law jurisdiction, Japan has the concept of force majeure, but does not have that of frustration.
-Most contract forms have provisions for force majeure as a cause of extension of time and termination.
+As a traditional civil law jurisdiction, Japan has the concept of force majeure but not that of frustration.
+Most contract forms have provisions for force majeure as a cause of extension of time or termination.

-Theoretically, the core effect of force majeure is to prevent the contractor from being liable for delays to the work.
+Theoretically, the core effect of force majeure is to prevent a contractor from being liable for delays to the work.
 Except where the work is no longer possible because of force majeure, the contractor has to resume and complete the work once the influence of force majeure ceases to be in play.
 Whether the contractor is entitled to claim additional costs for resuming and recovering the work is a matter of debate.
-Contrarily, most major contract forms provide that parties have to consult each other first, and if the parties agree that the contractor's losses on the uncompleted works, materials and equipment were substantial, and good care of these was not taken, the employer shall indemnify the contractor for such losses (Article 21, GCCC).
-As such, solutions given by the major forms are still ambiguous and limited.
+However, most major contract forms provide that parties have to consult each other first, and if the parties agree that the contractor's losses on the uncompleted work, materials and equipment were substantial, and good care of these was not taken, the employer shall indemnify the contractor for those losses (Article 21, GCCC).
+As such, solutions provided by the major forms are still ambiguous and limited.

 ii Limitation of liability

 The concept of limitation of liability is generally accepted under Japanese law.
-It is common in particular types of projects, such as renewable energy projects.
-Furthermore, liquidated damages, which are caused by breach of contract, including but not limited to delay in completion and non-accomplishment of the agreed level of performance, are also accepted under Japanese law and sometimes limit the amount of actual damages.
+It is common in particular types of projects, such as renewable energy.
+Furthermore, liquidated damages, which are caused by breach of contract, including but not limited to delay in completion and the agreed level of performance not being achieved, are also accepted under Japanese law and sometimes limit the amount of actual damages.

 iii Political risks

-The GCCC provides that either party may, by expressly stating its reason, make a claim for a necessary adjustment to the contract price if it is being used inappropriately or improperly owing to unexpected legislation (Article 29, GCCC); however, the GCCC does not provide an effective price adjustment mechanism, leaving it to the parties' negotiation and agreement.
-This kind of ambiguity is found in the majority of domestic project and construction contracts.
+The GCCC provides that either party may, by expressly stating its reason, make a claim for a necessary adjustment to the contract price if it is being used inappropriately or improperly owing to unexpected legislation (Article 29, GCCC); however, the GCCC does not provide an effective price adjustment mechanism, leaving it to the parties to negotiate and agree.
+This kind of ambiguity is found in the majority of domestic projects and construction contracts.

 V SECURITY AND COLLATERAL

-In project finance transactions, project finance lenders normally request security interests over most of the borrower's assets.
+In project finance transactions, project finance lenders normally request security interests on most of a borrower's assets.
 For real property, mortgages and revolving mortgages are common forms of security interest created for the benefit of project finance lenders, and these mortgages and revolving mortgages may be perfected by registration.
-For shares of companies and rights (e.g., rights for account receivables, rights for bank accounts, rights for insurance proceeds and leasehold rights) pledges and revolving pledges or security by way of transfer are used depending on the type of assets.
+For shares of companies and rights (e.g., rights for account receivables, rights for bank accounts, rights for insurance proceeds and leasehold rights) pledges and revolving pledges or security by way of transfer are used, depending on the type of asset.
 Generally, the pledge, revolving pledge and security by way of transfer may be perfected by consent from or notice to the obligor with a certified date.

-Additionally, project finance lenders reserve rights to assign to themselves or third parties designated by the project finance lenders project-related contracts entered into by the borrower in order to enhance the step-in rights of the project finance lenders.
+Additionally, project finance lenders reserve the rights to assign to themselves, or third parties designated by the project finance lenders, project-related contracts entered into by a borrower to enhance the step-in rights of the project finance lenders.

-In traditional project finance transactions in Japan, sponsors often owe obligations to provide monetary support to project companies in recourse events, and pure non-recourse loans, in which sponsors owe no direct contractual liability to project finance lenders, are not common in traditional project finance in Japan.
-However, in recent years, there have been more non-recourse loans (rather than limited recourse loans) in project finance transactions for renewable energy power plants.
+In traditional project finance transactions in Japan, sponsors are often obliged to provide monetary support to project companies in recourse events.
+In the past, pure non-recourse loans, in which sponsors owe no direct contractual liability to project finance lenders, have not been widely used.
+However, in more recent years, there have been more non-recourse loans (rather than limited recourse loans) in project finance transactions for renewable energy power plants.

 VI BONDS AND INSURANCE

-With the exception of a construction agreement in relation to a conventional public procurement (without project finance debt being employed), performance bonds are not widely used in relation to construction agreements in Japan, except for projects where international sponsors are involved.
-Where performance bonds are required in relation to those projects, they often take a form of demand guarantee under the Uniform Rules for Demand Guarantees published by the International Chamber of Commerce.
+With the exception of a construction agreement in relation to a conventional public procurement (without project finance debt being employed), performance bonds are not widely used in construction agreements, except for projects in which international sponsors are involved.
+If performance bonds are required for such a project, they often take the form of a demand guarantee under the Uniform Rules for Demand Guarantees published by the International Chamber of Commerce.

 The following are typically procured in relation to project finance: